thumbnail image

 Yes, Ikebana is the Japanese art of flower arranging but it is so much more.

 We study and celebrate the attributes of nature in flower arranging.
 We experience peace (and sometimes frustration!) as we contemplate how to combine our materials and incorporate space and movement to compose a serene or striking arrangement.
-We recognize that our arrangement is really a conversation between oneself, the container, the plant materials and sometimes unconventional materials we've selected, any exposed water surface, even the surrounding environment.
+We recognize that our arrangement is a conversation between ourselves, the container, the plant materials, and sometimes unconventional materials we've selected, any exposed water surface, and even the surrounding environment.
 We learn about the relationship between ikebana and the interesting and different arts and cultures of Japan.
 And we experience the pleasure of friendship through flowers.

 The ikebana tradition dates back to the Heian period in Kyoto, Japan (late 9th to late 12th century), when floral offerings were made at Buddhist temple altars.
 It is said that, in the 9th century, Emperor Saga, who loved Chrysanthemums, had an island on a lake at his summer palace estate planted with Chrysanthemums.
 One day, he picked three Chrysanthemums on the island, placed them in a vase, and said, "This is what flower arrangement should be!"
 He then took an Aspidistra leaf and used it to establish his rules of height.
 Later, flower arrangements were used to adorn the tokonoma of a traditional Japanese home.
 Today in Japan, ikebana is a popular art form, practiced by everyday people to beautify their home, whether it has a traditional tokonoma alcove or is of a more modern design.